Doctor of Business Administration

 You will develop the necessary skills to assess a current managerial problem, evaluate the existing knowledge base, synthesize collected data, make recommendations, create best-practices and provide action items to effect positive change in your organization.
 Participants are change agents and solution providers within corporations, non-profits, government and consulting firms.

-The 3-year thesis-only DBA program is designed for working professionals currently holding an MBA or equivalent who wish to study an existing managerial problem.
-Participants will complete a Research Skills module, develop a Research Intent plan followed by the research phase of the program.
+The 3-year accelerated thesis-only DBA program is designed for working professionals currently holding an MBA or equivalent who wish to study an existing managerial problem.
+Participants will complete a Research Skills module, develop a Research Plan followed by the research phase of the program.
 The program concludes with the completion of the DBA manuscript with and oral presentation to the evaluation committee.
 Candidates may also follow the program under the 5 year “Standard” study plan.

 The program is designed around the completion of a series of modules that assist the candidate in developing the necessary applied research skills essential for the successful completion of the program.
 There is no repeat of business domain courses.
 Candidates from previous business programs such as BBA, BComm, MBA or MComm start immediately on their research interest.